13rudra/api_project/README.md

 ## Output

-The application successfully displays products from the Fake Store API in a modern shopping-style interface.
+The application successfully fetches product data from the Fake Store REST API and displays it in a responsive GridView layout.
+Each product card shows the product image, title, price, and description dynamically using JSON parsing and HTTP requests in Flutter.

 ## How to Run